jylmarcus/another-bootstrap-website/README.md

-# another-bootstrap-website
+# mordor-tourism-board
-A bootstrap website created entirely from scratch using two references from The Odin Project
+A demo website created entirely from scratch using two references from The Odin Project

 The main objective of creating this website is to round out the things I have learnt from HTML and CSS.

+Applications: Usage of semantic HTML and Flexbox to create a modern-looking webpage.

 References are saved as odin-project.png and colors_and_stuff.png.